gabezurita/learn-to-program/README.md

 Most of these resources were found at the code study group that I attend at my company, Optoro.
 Some came from Dev Bootcamp, where I spent a good chunk of time getting better at programming.
 There's a lot to explore out there, and I think this collection is good start.

-If you think anything on this guide could be improved or should be changed, just make a pull request and/or email me at gabezurita@gmail.com.
+If anything on this guide could be improved or should be changed, just make a pull request and/or email me at gabezurita@gmail.com.
 Here goes!

 Prior to beginning, it’s important to be aware of resources to help get you unstuck or to learn more: